Theory of Operation

 The WaxOn pipeline stage order is deliberate:

-2. High-pass filter second: Subsonic content below 80 Hz is removed before any gain stage processes it.
+1. High-pass filter first: Subsonic content below 80 Hz is removed before any gain stage processes it.
 Low-frequency energy is disproportionately loud and would cause loudnorm to underestimate the actual loudness of content you care about, and cause the limiter to work harder than necessary on energy that isn't musically useful.

 5. Limiter last: After any loudness normalization, with oversampling to catch true peaks.